Taniele Gofers

-Taniele Gofers is the sister of Australian Water Polo player Keesja Gofers and Australian Handball player Allira Hudson-Gofers.
+Gofers is the sister of Australian water polo player Keesja Gofers and Australian handball player Allira Hudson-Gofers.

-Taniele Gofers has an accomplished second career as a key member of the United Nations Office for Project Services (UNOPS) in Myanmar where she manages the Fund Directors Office and Communications playing a key role for the Access to Health Fund.
-Previously, she's also worked as the communications officer at the Three Millennium Development Goal Fund.
+Gofers has an accomplished second career as a key member of the United Nations Office for Project Services (UNOPS) in Myanmar where she manages the Fund Directors Office and Communications playing a key role for the Access to Health Fund.
+Previously, she also worked as the communications officer at the Three Millennium Development Goal Fund.